rydzze/CTF_Write-up/rAKSASA CTF 2023 (rawSEC × iCTFF UiTM)/[Rev] showflag/readme.md

 ### ✨ Solution

-When we run the `showflag.exe`, it will give us one of the five images randomly.
+When we run the `showflag.exe`, it will give us one out of the five images randomly.

 Now, open the `showflag.exe` in [dnSpy](https://github.com/dnSpy/dnSpy) and look at the class `flags` (refer to the image below).